Kauai Fresh Farm, Kauai, Hawai'i

 Before seeding, growers can refer to the germination guides we provide for each crop, to determine whether the soil is cool enough for optimal germination.
 Surprisingly, many of the vegetables we think of as cool-weather crops will germinate at very warm temperatures: Brassicas in general germinate very well in a very warm greenhouse, so shade cloth is not generally needed.
 Cabbage and Cauliflower will germinate at 100°F (37.8°C), Carrots and Onions at 95°F (35°C), Turnips at 105°F (40.6°C).
 But they won't thrive if the temperature remains that high, because there are other growth stages that are more sensitive to heat.

-Varieties, too, vary in heat tolerance relative to one another.
+Varieties of a single crop, too, vary in heat tolerance relative to one another.
 In this article we recommend varieties of cool-weather crops that outperform their peers in warm-weather trials.
 Growers can apply this knowledge in planning the crop production cycle.

 Our heat-tolerant varieties include Imperial, which is the best and Green Magic, also a superior performer.
 Varieties that fare well in moderate heat include Gypsy.
 In periods of extreme heat and/or humidity, however, such as those experienced in the Southeast, Deep South, and Florida, none perform well unless transplanted after the hottest part of summer has past.

-Brussels Sprouts, Cabbage, & Chinese Cabbage
+Brussels Sprouts, Cabbage & Chinese Cabbage

 All Brussels sprouts, cabbage, and Chinese cabbage varieties perform reasonably well in areas with moderate summer heat.
 In areas of extreme heat and/or humidity, however, such as the US Southeast, Deep South, and Florida, these brassica crops will perform well only if transplanted after the hottest part of summer has passed.